The Health benefits of Gardening & Greenspaces

 The garden is a green gym

 Mowing a lawn with a push mower for ½ hour duration burns approximately 243 calories in exertion – that is the equivalent quantity to the strenuous activity of chopping wood for a ½ hour.
-Turing a compost pile for approx 15mins exertion can burn in excess of 100 calories.
+Turing a compost pile for approximately 15mins exertion can burn in excess of 100 calories.
 Lifting a gallon watering can, full of water in each hand is equivalent to 8 pound dumbbells.

 The physicality of gardening not only benefits muscles, bones and organs but actually releases endorphins which help to alleviate stress and its side effects.
 A healthy portion of gardening will stimulate appetite and foster a good night's sleep.
 It is a positive and healthy activity for all age groups from children to senior citizens.